Snomio/AutoVPN-patch/README.md

 ## Usage

 * clone this repository or download the `check_vpn.php` script
-* check the  device-URL map at the beginning of the script
+* check the  device-URL map at the beginning of the script, see [here](http://wiki.snom.com/VPN_Support)
 * move the script into an HTTP server with PHP enabled
 * configure the URL pointing to the `check_vpn.php` script as a `setting_server` on the phone
 * reboot the phone